Atheists have often wondered, if God created the universe, then who created God?

 … whom no man hath seen, nor can see…1 Timothy 6:16

-When Moses saw God face to face in Exodus, presumably he saw Jesus Christ.
+When Moses saw God face to face in Exodus, actually he saw Jesus Christ.

 And the LORD spake unto Moses face to face, as a man speaketh unto his friend…Exodus 33:11

-When Jacob wrestled with God face to face in Genesis, presumably he saw Jesus Christ.
+When Jacob wrestled with God face to face in Genesis, actually he saw Jesus Christ.

 And Jacob called the name of the place Peniel: for I have seen God face to face, and my life is preserved.Genesis 32:30